 Tiscor v.
 The Linc Corporation.

 We are defending against a breach of contract/misappropriation of trade secrets suit in San Diego, CA. The suit was filed June 5, 2000, and served June 9, 2000.
 Case was removed to the Federal Court and counterclaim was filed on behalf of LINC.
-An Early Neutral Evaluation took place on August 4, 2000, but did not result insettlement.
 Discovery is proceeding.
+A second case evaluation conference is scheduled for December 15, 2000.
 (Lawyers: M. Keyser, L. Gleason; Client: B. Petzold; Outside Counsel: Abby Silverman of Baker & McKenzie)

 Limbach Company v.
 Anheuser Busch.

 We are pursuing a claim against Anheuser Busch for recovery of balances due under two (2) construction contracts plus disputed change orders.
 Suit was filed on 10/3/00 in the U.S. District Court for the Southern District of Ohio.
+Discovery is proceeding.
 (Lawyers: L. Gleason, M. Keyser; Client: C. Boyd; Outside Counsel: Thompson, Hine & Flory)

 Other Litigation.